microsoft/fluentui/packages/react-checkbox/Spec.md

  */
 export interface CheckboxProps extends ComponentProps, React.HTMLAttributes<HTMLElement> {
   /**
-   * Label to be rendered with the checkbox.
+   * Children to be rendered as a Label.
    */
-  label?: ShorthandProps<LabelProps>;
+  children?: ShorthandProps<LabelProps>;

   /**
    * Icon to be displayed when the checkbox is in the checked state.
    */
-  icon?: React.ReactElement;
+  checkmarkIcon?: React.ReactElement;

   /**
+   * Icon to be displayed when the checkbox is in the mixed state.
+   */
+  mixedIcon?: React.ReactElement;

+  /**
    * Disabled state of the checkbox.
    */
   disabled?: boolean;

+  /**
+   * Required state of the checkbox.
+   */
+  required?: boolean;

   /**
    * A checkbox can be rendered with a circular shape.